elementary/os-patches/README.md

 their services.
 Clients such as file managers and desktop environments can then provide integrated access to the cloud providers services.

-## cloudproviderd
+## cloudprovidersd

-cloudproviderd is a daemon which keeps track of existing cloud providers and their accounts.
+cloudprovidersd is a daemon which keeps track of existing cloud providers and their accounts.
 It provides the `org.freedesktop.CloudProviderManager` DBus object to interact with.

 ## libcloudprovider